PeppeL-G/bagawork/docs/code-files/src/routes/(other)/implementation/web-components/+page.md

 		<meta name="viewport" content="width=device-width, initial-scale=1.0">
 		<title>My App</title>
 		<style>

-			#appScreen{
+			#screen{
 				width: 100px;
 				height: 300px;
 			}

 		</style>
 		<script type="module">

+			// The file exporting your createApp() function, or write the
-			import { createApp } from './create-app.js' // The file exporting your createApp() function.
+			// createApp() function directly in this <script> element. import { createApp } from './create-app.js'

-			import { showAppInContainer } from '@bagawork/web-components' // Can't load the package like this in a web browser, but you get the idea.
+			// Can't import showAppInElement from the package directly in
+			// a web browser like this, but you get the idea. import { showAppInElement } from '@bagawork/web-components'

 			document.addEventListener('DOMContentLoaded', function(){

-				const appScreen = document.querySelector('#appScreen')
+				const screenElement = document.querySelector('#screen')

-				showAppInContainer(
+				// Read more about runtimeSettings further down. const runtimeSettings = {}

+				showAppInElement(
 					createApp,
-					appScreen,
-					// Can pass runtime settings as third argument if you want.
+					screenElement,
+					runtimeSettings,
 				)

 			})